sjohann81/ucx-os/README.md

 ##### ucx_task_priority()

 - Changes a task priority from the default priority.
 Valid priorities are TASK_IDLE_PRIO, TASK_LOW_PRIO, TASK_BELOW_PRIO, TASK_NORMAL_PRIO (default), TASK_ABOVE_PRIO, TASK_HIGH_PRIO TASK_REALTIME_PRIO and TASK_CRIT_PRIO.
 These priorities are relative for the task set, according to a priority round-robin scheduler.

+##### ucx_task_rt_priority()

+- Setup a task realtime priority.
+The priority is a pointer to a user defined data structure, which holds data that is relevant to a user defined scheduler.

 ##### ucx_task_id()